A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-- Organic molecules are composed of carbon and hydrogen, and often contain other elements such as oxygen, nitrogen, and halogens.
+• Organic molecules are composed primarily of carbon and hydrogen, and often contain other elements such as oxygen, nitrogen, sulfur, and halogens.

-- The structure of organic molecules can be represented by Lewis structures, which show the arrangement of atoms and electrons in the molecule.
+• The structure of organic molecules can be represented by Lewis structures, condensed formulas, skeletal formulas, and 3D models, showing the arrangement of atoms and electrons in the molecule.

-- The shape of organic molecules is determined by the hybridization of the carbon atoms.
+• The shape of organic molecules is determined by the hybridization of the carbon atoms and the VSEPR theory.

-- The polarity of organic molecules is determined by the electronegativity of the atoms.
+• The polarity of organic molecules is determined by the electronegativity difference between the atoms and the molecular geometry.

 Main Concepts